Studying at Cambridge

 Why is portion size important?

-The estimation of portion size has been recognised for more than 50 years as a source of error in studies measuring dietary intake [55].
-Coefficient of variation of the differences between estimates and weights of food portions have been consistently shown to be around 50% for foods and 20% for nutrients [4 ].
-The errors associated with quantifying the portion of food consumed represent probably the largest measurement error in most dietary assessment methods [1 9].
+The estimation of a portion size has been recognised for more than 50 years as a source of error in studies measuring dietary intake [8].
+A coefficient of variation of the differences between estimates and weights of food portions has been consistently shown to be around 50% for foods and 20% for nutrients [9].
+The errors associated with quantifying the portion of food consumed represent probably the largest measurement error in most dietary assessment methods [2,3].

 Estimating portion size